14 Jan 7 PowerPoint mistakes that make you look old-school

-Does it add clarity to my data or is it just a cute aside that I’m using to earn brownie points with the crowd?
+Does it add clarity to my data or is it just a way to jazz up the material?

 4. Walls of text

-Don’t bury important information in text blocks where they’ll be missed by half your audience.
-Instead, distil your complex ideas into concise visual statements, only focus on one key idea per slide and always keep the text to a minimum.
+Avoid burying important information in text blocks where they’ll be missed when your audience can’t keep up.
+Instead, distill your complex ideas into concise visual statements, only focus on one key idea per slide, and always keep the text brief and readable.

 5. Cue carding

-Nothing is more cringe-inducing than hearing someone read directly from their slides verbatim.
-Most of the audience can read faster than you can talk, so you’re giving the PowerPoint all the glory.
+Nothing is less effective than reading verbatim from your slides.
+An audience can typically read faster than you can talk, so in doing this, you’re giving the PowerPoint all the glory.

-PowerPoint slides should feature only bare-bones language that intrigues the audience so they want to listen to you more closely.
+PowerPoint slides should feature language that will capture the audience’s attention and direct them to listen to you more closely.
 The slides introduce your point and your flawless elocution drives it home.

-Your font choices act as a tone of voice that sets the mood of your presentation, so you should always ensure that your PowerPoint fonts are in line with the themes you’re discussing—and the type of people you expect to be in the audience.
+Your font choices act as a tone of voice that sets the mood of your presentation, so you should make sure that your PowerPoint fonts are in line with the themes you’re discussing—and the type of people you expect to be in the audience.

 This is another area where a professional slide designer can be a great relief.
-If you just want focus on the meat of your presentation, let a PowerPoint designer take care of the packaging.
+If you just want to focus on the meat of your presentation, let a presentation designer take care of the packaging.

 Instead of having to explain how your complex product works, you can actually show it in action.
 Instead of simply quoting a famous figure, you can show a video of the words coming straight from the horse’s mouth.

 If you’re pitching a brand new concept or something very large-scale, you don’t have to rely on the audience’s imagination.
-You can get motion graphics designers to animate your plan and bring your idea to life without lifting a finger!
+You can have motion graphics designers animate your plan, bringing your idea to life.

-Putting a sales video in your PowerPoint also gives you a few minutes to you catch your breath and review your notes, which is an added bonus you’ll be thankful for whether you’re doing fifteen minutes or a hours-long marathon presentation.
+Putting a sales video in your PowerPoint also gives you a few minutes to you catch your breath and review your notes, which is an added bonus you’ll be thankful for whether it’s fifteen minutes or an hours-long presentation.